 History of Android goes back to 2003, when four friends Andy Rubin, Rich Miner, Nick Sears and Chris White planned to create an operating system for digital cameras.
 Later, they realized that the mobile phone industry had more potential, so they shifted their focus to developing an open-source OS for mobile devices.
 In 2005, Google saw potential in Android's vision and acquired Android Inc. for around \$50 million and as part of the deal, Andy Rubin and his team joined Google.
 Today, Android dominates over 70% of the global smartphone market.
 It powers a vast range of devices, including smartphones, tablets, wearables, and even some smart TVs and automotive systems.
-Android versions (e.g., Android 15, Vanilla Ice Cream) refers to the user-facing release name of the OS, while the API levels are unique identifiers (e.g., API 35) used by developers that represents the programming interface and features available in that version.
-Here's a summary of some important versions of Android with their newly introduced features and the Linux Kernel used in each.
+Here's a summary of some important versions of Android versions with their newly introduced features and the Linux Kernel used in each.
+Remember, the actual Kernel version may vary based on the device manufacturer and to ensure optimal compatibility and performance with the specific hardware requirements: